 Ever found yourself indulging in self-pity?
 Yup, I hear you mutter.
 Haven’t we all?
 Bloody sucks when life can feel amazing one minute and then the next, it feels crappy again.
 It’s a “normal” cycle to go through and sometimes it will happen totally out of the blue.
 I’m not suggesting it’s a totally bad thing to experience as, without the rough how can we enjoy the smooth?

 We may have happened to be in the darker place because of a build-up of certain events, sleep deprivation, stress, worry, exhaustion etc. and our minds become a sponge to all the “negative” goings on.
-That’s why reminding ourselves of the good and more positive things in our lives just gives us that knock we need to swing back to the other side.
+That’s why reminding ourselves of the good and more positive things in our lives just to give us that knock we need to swing back to the other side.

 3 Ways to Practice and Express Gratitude